shurikg/sce_ci_environment/jenkins/README.md

     >
     > Validate what the Docker GUID is on the server and update the Dockerfile if needed.

-2. Local folder that will be acting as volume to jenkins container
+2. The local folder that will be acting as volume to the Jenkins container

     ```sh
         mkdir sce_jenkins_home sce_jenkins_casc sce_jenkins_jobs